Rationally Inattentive Statistical Discrimination: Arrow Meets Phelps: Proofs

-In words, $K(\pi)$ is the mutual information of the productivity state generated by a fixed, ``reference,'' prior $q$, and the promotion recommendations prescribed by signal structure $\pi$.
-By construction, $K$ is independent of the true prior distribution of the state, hence the name ``prior invariance.''
-Meanwhile, it becomes the mutual information cost when the reference prior equals the true prior, and so provides us with an ideal candidate for delineating the role of prior dependence in shaping our results. }

-\emph{We characterize the optimal signal structure obtained under $K$.
-To this end, we fix a profile $\bm\mu \in \{\ul\mu, \bar\mu\}^2$ of effort choices by the agents, and let $p$ denote the true prior distribution of the productivity state under $\bm\mu$.
-We also use $\bar \pi_q$ to denote the average probability that a signal structure $\pi$ recommends $m$ for promotion under the reference prior $q$.
-In the case where the principal's optimal signal structure for $\bm\mu$ is nondegenerate, it is fully pinned down by (i) an augmented version of the multinomial logit formula:
+\paragraph{Proof of Proposition \ref{prop_priorinvariant}.} We first solve for the optimal signal structure obtained under $K$.
+To this end, we fix a profile $\bm\mu \in \{\ul\mu, \bar\mu\}^2$ of effort choices and use $p$ to denote the true prior distribution of the productivity state under $\bm\mu$.
+Addtionally, let $\bar \pi_q$ denote the average probability that a signal structure $\pi$ recommends $m$ for promotion under the reference prior $q$.
+As shown by \cite{denti2022experimental}, the optimal signal structure for $\bm{\mu}$ is fully pinned down by (i) an augmented version of the multinomial logit formula:

 and (ii) Bayes's plausibility under the reference prior: